eh3rrera/project-reactor-course/docs/01-intro-reactive-programming/reactive-manifesto.md

 # The Reactive Manifesto
 * * *
-You might have heard about the [Reactive Manifesto](https://www.reactivemanifesto.org), a document that describes a set of principles for designing systems known as Reactive Systems.
+You might have heard about the [Reactive Manifesto](https://www.reactivemanifesto.org), a document that describes a set of principles for designing reactive systems.

 These systems have the following characteristics:
 - Responsiveness.
 The system must provide fast and consistent response times.